-The City of Ryde has received a large number of enquiries about the high volumes of mosquitos, particularly in areas around the Parramatta River foreshore.
-The Sydney Olympic Park Authority commenced treating the wetlands on Friday 9 November 2018 to control the mosquito larvae, which should result in a decrease in the number of mosquitoes found around the Parramatta River foreshore area.
+The City of Ryde has received a large number of enquiries about the high volumes of mosquitoes, particularly in areas around the Parramatta River foreshore.
+The Sydney Olympic Park Authority regularly treats their wetlands to control the mosquito larvae, which should result in a decrease in the number of mosquitoes found around the Parramatta River foreshore area.
+To find out more please visit the Sydney Olympic Park Authority website.

 Local Mosquito Species

-The Saltmarsh Mosquito (Aedes vigilax) is very aggressive.
-It breeds in Homebush Bay saltmarshes and other low lying, tidal locations along the Parramatta River.
-During the summer months, the Saltmarsh Mosquito rapidly increases in numbers and can disperse 5 - 10km with wind assistance.
-They can go as far north as Macquarie Park.
+The Saltmarsh Mosquito (Aedes vigilax) breeds in Homebush Bay saltmarshes and other low lying, tidal locations along the Parramatta River.
+During the summer months, the Saltmarsh Mosquito can rapidly increase in numbers.

-The Sydney Olympic Park Authority (SOPA) is responsible for reducing the numbers of emerging Saltmarsh Mosquitos in the Homebush Bay area with ground and aerial, larval spraying of their habitat.
-Each larvicide treatment normally reduces larval numbers by more than 90%.
+The Sydney Olympic Park Authority (SOPA) is responsible for reducing the numbers of emerging Saltmarsh Mosquitoes in the Homebush Bay area with ground and aerial spraying of their habitat.

-Several freshwater mosquito species, including the common Domestic Mosquito (Aedes notoscriptus) can be found in local residential environments - e.g. in puddles (after rain), stagnant drains and creeks, blocked roof gutters, ornamental ponds and water features, rubbish and containers, and dirty and partly empty swimming pools.
+Several freshwater mosquito species, including the common Domestic Mosquito (Aedes notoscriptus) can be found in local residential environments - e.g. in puddles, stagnant drains, blocked roof gutters, ponds and, containers, and dirty and partly empty swimming pools.
 Freshwater species normally travel only 50 - 100m from their breeding site.

 Here are some precautions to protect yourself from bites and to minimise mosquito breeding around your home.